-While it’s true that white rice has a high glycemic index, this attribute is actually a benefit when it comes to stress-busting.
-There are few better sources of complex carbs, and white rice also contains more essential vitamins and minerals than you’d expect.
+While it is true that white rice has a high glycemic index, this attribute is actually a benefit when it comes to stress-busting.
+There are few better sources of complex carbs, and white rice also contains more essential vitamins and minerals than you would expect.

 Try some vegan fried rice with spinach and Swiss chard.
 If you’re feeling adventurous, add a few shelled pistachios for flavour.

 Like bananas, pistachios contain lots of potassium.
-Unlike bananas, however, pistachios also contain lots of healthy fats, which can help provide your body with long-lasting, stress-defeating energy.
+They are also rich in healthy fats, which can help provide your body with long-lasting, stress-defeating energy.

 After you shell the first few, you’ll find eating pistachios to be as addictive as it is nutritious.
 One of the few dishes that contains these nuts aside from the shelled nuts themselves is pistachio ice cream.